 You might be in a more financially-stable position now than you were when you just graduated high school, so funding your further education might not seem like a big deal.
 But, the reality is that many programs are still very expensive.

 Just because you’re an adult doesn’t mean you won’t qualify for financial aid.
 There are scholarship funds specifically designed for adults returning to school.
 The government also provides financial aid to veterans and other military personnel who want to further their education.
 Don’t be afraid to research your options.
-You may be able to get more assistance than you think!
+There are lots of credit options and types of loans available.
+You may be able to get more assistance than you think but make sure to look at all the options and read all the terms and conditions first!

 Nothing should keep you back from reaching your goals and furthering your education if that’s what you want to do.
 Whether you want to start a new career or simply have a degree in your hand, there is no wrong reason to go back to school at any age.